 Realtors: for the initial land purchase

-Surveyors: for establishing boundaries, and any changes such as subdividing a lot into multiple parcels
+Surveyors: for establishing boundaries, and any changes such as subdividing a lot into multiple parcels.
+Read our post, The Value of a Land Survey in Nova Scotia.

 Excavation: including clearing land and installing driveways and laneways